Frequently Asked Questions & Member Forms

 What is the relationship between Common Ground Healthcare Cooperative (CGHC) and the Health Insurance Marketplace® (Exchange) Healthcare.gov?

-CGHC is a nonprofit health insurance company.
+CGHC is a not for profit health insurance company.
 We offer health plans that are available on the Health Insurance Marketplace® (On-Exchange) at the government website HealthCare.gov.
 We also offer health plans outside of HealthCare.gov (Off-Exchange).
 All CGHC health plans (On- and Off-Exchange) can be purchased through the CGHC website.

 To enroll in an Off-Exchange health plan, the entire process is direct with CGHC.